jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 - What aspects of company culture resonate most deeply with me?
 Which are non-negotiable?
 - What do I still need to learn and improve on?
 How does a role or a company fit in my long-term goals?

-I know there are myriad 'career tests' and quizzes out there that do this well (many that are scientifically rigourous, and others that 'harness the power of AI!') but I feel like these tools fall short when you consider nebulous, nuanced things like **_your whole career_** - a quiz or result doesn't sit right for me.
+Now, is there a framework I can use to help me evaluate these competing factors?
+First, I did a little dive into the available literature, exploring the various existing methodologies and frameworks of motivation (such as [Maslow's Hierarchy of Needs](https://www.simplypsychology.org/maslow.html), [Herzberg's Motivation-Hygiene Theory](https://www.simplypsychology.org/herzbergs-two-factor-theory.html), [Hackman and Oldham's Job Characteristics Model](https://en.wikipedia.org/wiki/Job_characteristic_theory), and [Daniel Pink's 'Drive'](https://www.danpink.com/books/drive/)).
+This is my preference when I do a bit of soul-searching (which, admittedly, is probably one of said personal quirks).

-This is deeply personal and purposeful, so I think it requires a lot more introspection.
+Ultimately, I Frankenstein'd my own approach, combining the most applicable parts of what I've researched.
+It's largely guided by the science, but I've made tweaks based on what I know about myself and isolating the parts that are more relevant for my highly personal use case.

 The intention of this exercise is not clinical or intending to find a narrow solution (and I don't believe this exists for me, personally).
-I am not matching this against an exhaustive database of roles or industries so there is no shiny packaged output like those career quizzes.
+I am not matching this against an exhaustive database of roles or industries so there is no shiny packaged output like in those career quizzes.
 Instead, I'm hoping that this values-rooted exercise will help with navigation, pointing to a direction of travel.

 I will be summarising the outcomes as I build this out, perhaps in future refining this in a more structured way versus a collection of thoughts.